 But why?
 How can we be so sure?
-This post isn’t about OrderUp and our solutions, but about trying to explain the “why” behind this phenomenon of mobile payments.
+This post isn’t about OrderUp and our solutions for restaurants, but about trying to explain the “why” behind this phenomenon of mobile payments.
 And to be honest, it’s not very favourable for the consumer, but extremely beneficial if you’re a business or restaurant owner.

 There’s two sides to this:

 You’re either the one spending more money, or you’re the one making more money.
 Good thing for restaurants, you’re in a perfect spot to be on the winning side of this, and reap the rewards of consumer spending behaviour in 2021.
 We take a dive into what we already know about mobile payments, and then consider further research from academic sources to help explain the “why”.

 What We Know About Mobile Payments and Larger Bills or Ticket Sizes